stevevib/Hubitat/Drivers/OnkyoMultiZoneAVR/README.md

 * Zone Muting: Muted/Unmuted
 * Input Source: selection by index number
 * Input Source Naming: allows attaching a name to the input index
-* Input Source: by raw 2 character hex value (see Onkyo eISCP Protocol document for model specific input code values)
+* Input Source: by raw 2 character hex value (see Onkyo eISCP Protocol document for model-specific input code values)
-* The ability to send a raw eISCP command which should allow you additional control above the core functions listed above (see the Onkyo eISCP Protocal Documents in the Docs folder for this driver for addtional information regarding available commands)
+* The ability to send a raw eISCP command which should allow you additional control above the core functions listed above (see the Onkyo eISCP Protocol Documents in the Docs folder for this driver for additional information regarding available commands)
 <br>
 <br>